-The battery pack is removable and is neatly concealed within the frame of the bike.
+The battery pack is removable and neatly concealed within the frame of the bike.

-There is a basic LED display and control panel, which gives basic information like battery remaining and level off assist.
-There are 3 levels of assist to choose from – eco, normal and sport.
+There is a basic LED display and control panel, which gives basic information like battery remaining and level-off assist.
+There are 3 levels of assistance to choose from – eco, normal and sport.

 The Tilt 500 uses a simple cadence pedal sensor, meaning as soon as you start turning the pedals the motor will kick in.

-Decathlon have kept thing to a bare minimum on the B’TWIN Tilt 500.
-There is a large 52t front chainring with a 6-speed rear freewheel which is operated by a gripshift and dependable Shimano Tourney rear derailleur.
+Decathlon has kept things to a bare minimum on the B’TWIN Tilt 500.
+There is a large 52t front chainring with a 6-speed rear freewheel which is operated by a grip shift and dependable Shimano Tourney rear derailleur.

 My only complaint in this department is the size of the front chainring.
 Bearing in mind, the assist cuts out at 15.5mph (25 km/h) a 52t chainring seems like overkill.
 Another consequence of having such a large chainring is steep hills become more difficult to negotiate (even with the assist maxed out).
 I would have gone for something like a 42t front chainring which would have still allowed 20-25mph pedalling at a high cadence, but more importantly much better gearing for climbing steep hills.

-The wheels are typical 20″ and seem quite tough.
+The wheels are typically 20″ and seem quite tough.
 There are also puncture resistance 1.75″ tyres fitted which provide a reasonable degree of comfort.

 Mudguards and LED lights finish off the package nicely, meaning that there are no worries if you find yourself riding in fading light.
 The lights can be activated by a button on the control panel,

-How quick does it take to fold down?
+How quickly does it take to fold down?